PcapPlusPlus/pcapplusplus.github.io/docs/benchmark.md

 - Linux Ubuntu 16.04 64-bit running as a VirtualBox VM with 4 virtual cores and 8GB RAM
 - GCC 5.4.0 compiler
-- The host platform is a MacBook Pro model 2017 with Intel Core i7 760 3.1GHz processor and 16GB RAM running macOS High Sierra 10.13
+- The host platform is a MacBook Pro model 2017 with Intel Core i7 760 3.1GHz processor and 16GB RAM running MacOS High Sierra 10.13

 Benchmark applications:
 - The PcapPlusPlus benchmark application can be found in [PcapPlusPlus examples](/docs/examples#pcapplusplus-benchmark)